 Drive to steamy Samdrup Jongkhar, and cross the border to India.
 You can easily get to Guwahati where flights are available to Kolkata, New Delhi or Bangkok.

-Nepal enjoys lots of attractions for sightseeing, which can take you two full weeks to explore.
-If you want to see the highlights in limited time, 4 ~ 6 days are recommended.
-The must-be-visited destination is Kathmandu Valley, namely Kathmandu, Patan and Bhaktapur.
-Visiting these three cities, you will be awed by the medieval architectural wonders, including Durbar Square, Swayambhnath, Boudhanath etc. If you have two more days, don’t miss Pokhara, a riverside town reflecting the glamour of Himalayan Ranges.
-If your time permits, take a deeper discovery to Chitwan National Park and Lumbini.
+In Nepal, you’re suggested to spend 4 ~ 6 days on sightseeing major attractions and featured activities.
+The must-be-visited destination is the Kathmandu Valley, namely Kathmandu, Patan and Bhaktapur, where you will be awed by the medieval architectural wonders, such as the Durbar Squares, Swayambhnath, Boudhanath etc. With more days, don’t miss Pokhara, a riverside town reflecting the glamour of Himalayan Ranges and an interesting jungle safari in Chitwan National Park and the holy Buddhist pilgrimage site - Lumbini.